BIOLOGICAL ACTION SPECTRA

 The Extent of the Response as Well as the Wavelength and Amount of Light Must be Measured Accurately.

 When choosing a light source, consider the desired resolution of the action spectrum, the required irradiance, and the area that must be illuminated.
 It can be difficult to produce enough monochromatic light.
 For example, most monochromators produce light with nicely regulated bandwidth (typically 5-10 nm), but output and the area illuminated can be low.
 Broad-band filters may transmit enough light, but might not give adequate spectral resolution.
 One solution is to use a specialized facility such as the Okazaki Large Spectrograph, which projects a spectrum over a 10-m long focal curve, and allows simultaneous treatments with many wavelengths (Watanabe et al., 1982).

 Note that bandwidth can affect the shape of the action spectrum, especially in spectral regions where the spectrum is changing rapidly (Chaney & Sliney, 2005).
 For example, many action spectra for UV damage show a dramatic decrease between 300 and 320 nm.
-The problem arises then because not all wavelengths in a spectral band are equally transmitted from the monochrometer or equally absorbed, even for a relatively narrow (5-10 nm) band from a monochrometer.
-One can, however, generate a true action spectrum mathematically, given knowledge of the monochrometer slit width and transmitted energy distribution within each spectral band (Chaney & Sliney, 2005).
+The problem arises then because not all wavelengths in a spectral band are equally transmitted from the monochromator or equally absorbed, even for a relatively narrow (5-10 nm) band from a monochromator.
+One can, however, generate a true action spectrum mathematically, given knowledge of the monochromator slit width and transmitted energy distribution within each spectral band (Chaney & Sliney, 2005).

 Convert to Photon Units.